Andrewnetwork/lamb-the-lambda/_posts/2019-09-07-five-cartesian.md

 ```
 Isn't it magnificently delightful that Haskell syntax almost has a direct correspondence to the mathematical notation used to define the cartesian product?!
 It's like math is coming alive and can actually do for itself what it expresses -- math is the promise, computation is the delivery.

 First we should discuss the type of the function `[a] -> [b] -> [(a,b)]`.
-It states that this function will take a list containing items of type `a` and transform it into a list containing items of type `(a,b)`.
+It states that this function will take a list containing items of type `a` and a list of items of type b and transform them both it into a list containing items of type `(a,b)`.
 This type captures the most general idea of what the cartesian product does and we will see it shared with with the solutions below.

 The terms to the right of `|` are called *generators*.
 These statements generate the values which are combined by the statement to the left of `|`.
 The way these values are bound and used to build the output list can be easily expressed by an analogous imperative program:
 ```javascript